ezzz-coder/recipe-rating-analysis/README.md

 To analyze the relationship between number of ingredients and rating, we need to make two new columns: `averageRating` column, which is computed by taking the average of all ratings of a given recipe, and `isFewIngredients` column, which is computed by comparing `n_ingredients` column with the median number of ingredients used.
 More Details will be given in the data cleaning section.<br>

+## Data Cleaning and Exploratory Data Analysis ##

+### Univariate data anlysis ###
+<iframe
+  src="assets/n-ingredients-dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The distribution of n_ingredients is right-skewed, with a peak around 8–9 ingredients at around 8500 counts.
+Most recipes have fewer than 15 ingredients, and the tail extends to about 35, indicating most recipes use a moderate number of ingredients with a few using many more.